ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 and [Maven Mojos](https://expediagroup.github.io/graphql-kotlin/docs/plugins/maven-plugin#goals).

 When creating your GraphQL queries make sure to always specify an operation name and name the files accordingly.
-Each one of your query files will result in a generation of a corresponding Kotlin file with a class matching your operation name that will act as a wrapper for all corresponding data classes.
+Each one of your query files will generate a corresponding Kotlin file with a class matching your operation name that will act as a wrapper for all corresponding data classes.
 For example, given `HelloWorldQuery.graphql` with `HelloWorldQuery` as the operation name, GraphQL Kotlin plugins will generate a corresponding `HelloWorldQuery.kt` file with a `HelloWorldQuery` class under the configured package.